Bergen Line: Political processes

 On 20 October 1871 two engineers traversed the two possible routes from Bergen to Voss; the one via Fana, Os and Hardangerfjord, the other via Dale and Sørfjord.
 Though covering a less populated area, the latter would be cheaper to build, and have less elevation.
-A railway committee was created on 25 January 1872 with a limited mandate, which was increased again 20 December.
+A railway committee was created on 25 January 1872 with a limited mandate, which was expanded on 20 December.
 At the same time there was a dispute between the Ministry of Labour and Pihl about whether to prioritize the Bergen Line, but in July 1872 surveys were performed in person by Pihl and two engineers, and their report was positive.
 At the same time he launched the idea of a branch line up Valdres to Lærdal.

-By 1873 agreement had been reached as to the right-of-way to Voss, but not onwards towards Oslo.
-On 13 January 1874 Bergen city council started issuing stock for the Voss Line, to begin with 400,000 Norwegian speciedaler (NOK 1.6 million) was issued.
+By 1873, an agreement had been reached as to the right-of-way to Voss, but not onwards towards Oslo.
+On 13 January 1874, the Bergen city council started issuing stock for the Voss Line, to begin with 400,000 Norwegian speciedaler (NOK 1.6 million) were issued.
 In the 1873 parliamentary election the railway supporter Peter Jebsen was elected, spending the next few years furiously defending the railway.
-Parliament chose to not issue new railway projects in the 1874 session, and instead make a complete plan for all railway construction in the country—to be proposed by a committee.
-When the report was launched on 20 March 1875, the Voss Line was not included since it could not show a higher profitability than 1%.
-During the 1875 session there was not a majority for the Voss Line, partially due to the lack of capital available for local investors.
+Parliament chose to not issue new railway projects in the 1874 session, and instead adopt a complete plan for all railway construction in the country—to be proposed by a committee.
+When the committee reported on 20 March 1875, the Voss Line was not included since it could not show a higher profitability than 1%.
+During the 1875 session there was not a majority for the Voss Line, partially due to the lack of capital available from local investors.
 This was based on a claim from Johan Jørgen Schwartz, the chairman of the committee, that the investment costs were underestimated.
 This was countered by Nils Henrik Bruun, a constructor from Bergen, who was willing to construct all tunnels on the railway for less than the budgeted sum.
 When Jebsen in addition was willing to act as personal guarantee for Bruun in case of his death, the majority in the parliament shifted.
-On 9 June 1875 parliament voted with 61 against 42 to build Vossebanen.
+On 9 June 1875 parliament voted with 61 against 42 to build the Voss Line.